PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 boundaries.
 The eventual phase should use a frozen target context and two stable IDs, with the historical helper constructing a context per call rather than capturing one long-lived target.

+That pair now uses `SEFCGatherChannelFanoutContext` and two stable IDs in `passes/se_fc_gather_channel_fanout_orchestration.py`.
+The historical helper constructs a frozen context per positional call, so fallback and main targets cannot leak into each other.
+Every builder creates one fresh target-specific scope shared by both immutable invocations.
+Both production caller forms and their identical surrounding boundaries remain unchanged; unrelated direct runner calls remain in the lowerer.
+The efficiency fixture now exercises the explicit no-layout phase and retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.